-- According to Bradey’s secretary Rose Walker, film studios rely on weather reports to schedule filming.
-Yet even though rain is forecast later that evening, Bradey orders a water truck to wet-down the street where he’s shooting.
+- According to Bradey’s secretary, film studios use weather reports to schedule filming.
+When Bradey orders a water truck to wet-down the set even though rain is forecast, it looks suspicious.

 - Bradey stages a scene in a diner to mislead Columbo.
-Later, Columbo borrows the same trick to get Bradey to admit he was in touch with Fisher before the murder.
+Later, Columbo uses the same trick to get Bradey to admit he was in touch with Fisher before the murder.

 The book naming Bradey and the bookmark as a breadcrumb isn’t the first time a victim names their killer.
 See also Try and Catch Me (S7, ep 1 – also directed by James Frawley).

-Murder, Smoke and Shadows has an awful lot of coincidence to this episode, which sees Columbo repeatedly handed key pieces of information very quickly.
+There’s an awful lot of coincidence to this episode, and it sees Columbo repeatedly handed key pieces of information very quickly.